 What are SNRI drugs?
 What are SNRI side effects?

 This class of medication has been proven effective in treating the symptoms of panic disorders and Generalized Anxiety Disorder (GAD).
-Not only does this type of medication help regulate the release of serotonin, but it helps release norepinephrine.
+Not only does this type of medication helps regulate serotonin release, but it also helps release norepinephrine.
 Norepinephrine is a brain chemical that affects concentration.

 3. Buspirone for anxiety

 What is Buspirone?
+Is Buspirone addictive?
 What are Buspirone side effects?
 What is a typical Buspirone dosage?

 Buspirone is a non-addictive and non-narcotic medication that works similarly to an SSRI.
-Buspirone only affects one subtype of serotonin receptor within the brain, ultimately leading to fewer side effects.
-Buspirone is an ideal medication for those who are struggling with mild to moderate anxiety.
+Buspirone only affects one serotonin receptor subtype within the brain, leading to fewer side effects.
+Buspirone is an ideal medication for those struggling with mild to moderate anxiety.

-Buspirone medication is available as the brand name BuSpar.
+Buspirone medication is available under the brand name BuSpar.
 Buspirone is a slow-acting substance.
 Buspirone acclamation can take up to 6 weeks to feel its effects but has a lower risk for dependence.